-This ability to reason is what sets human beings apart in the animal kingdom.
-Your conscious mind essentially grants you the freedom to consciously choose the thoughts of your inner mental world.
-And since your thoughts are the cause of your outside physical circumstances, you must engage your reasoning power in order to discern right from wrong thinking and maximise your thought power.
+Our ability to reason is what sets human beings apart in the animal kingdom.
+Your conscious mind essentially grants you the freedom to consciously choose your thoughts.
+And since your thoughts are the cause of your outside physical circumstances, you must engage your reasoning power to discern right from wrong thinking and maximise your thought power.

-Through the power of the conscious mind you can also decide how to react to outside circumstances, rather than leaving your reactions, be they emotional or otherwise, at the mercy of the programs of the unreasoning subconscious mind.
-Self-awareness also enables you to objectively study and identify your subconscious mind's core beliefs in order to reprogram them if they do not serve you.
+Through the reasoning power of the conscious mind you can decide how to react to outside circumstances, rather than leaving your reactions, be they emotional or otherwise, at the mercy of the programs of the subconscious mind.
+Self-awareness also enables you to objectively study and identify your subconscious mind's core beliefs so as to reprogram them if they do not serve you.

 Given its capacity to reason and discern, your conscious mind has an incredibly important role.
 It is intended to be the guardian at the door of your subconscious mind, ensuring that only wanted and empowering messages are allowed through.
-It is intended to be the commander of your subconscious mind, as it is only through it that you can access the subconscious.
+It is intended to be the commander of your subconscious mind, as it is only through the conscious mind that you can access the subconscious.

 The words 'intended to be' have been stressed intentionally since most people have no idea of this incredible role of the conscious mind.
 Instead, they experience life as if automatons, indiscriminately allowing messages from the media, society, school, friends, family and even those they deem their enemies to pass through to their subconscious mind unchecked and irrespective of their nature.

-The New Thought author, Charles Haanel, explains this incredibly important role of the conscious mind in his book The Master Key System: "The subconscious mind does not engage in the process of proving.
+The New Thought author, Charles Haanel, has explained this incredibly important role in his book The Master Key System.
+He states, "The subconscious mind does not engage in the process of proving.
 It relies upon the conscious mind to guard it from mistaken impressions.
 When the 'watchman' is 'off guard', or when its calm judgment is suspended, under a variety of circumstances, then the subconscious mind is unguarded and left open to suggestion from all sources."

-It is your self-aware mind that gives meaning to your experiences.
-Your conscious mind receives impressions from the outside world in the form of raw inputs that have no implicit meaning.
+Your self-aware conscious mind gives meaning to your experiences.
+It receives impressions from the outside world in the form of raw inputs that have no implicit meaning.
 It then modifies these inputs by using emotion, perception and associated memories to give them meaning.
 In turn, it sends the adjusted inputs down to your subconscious mind, which effectively instructs the subconscious mind to accept them and to carry out the directions implicit within them.

 Even if you are consciously self-aware at the level of your personality or personal self, and even if you pay attention to your thoughts about what is going on around you, you are more than likely still acting out the script held in the subconscious mind, albeit unbeknown to you, simply because you believe and assume it to be true and not up for change.